 Active moms everywhere know about the struggles of keeping a household organized—meetings, practices, appointments, projects, meals, and all the piles of paperwork.
-Fortunately, there are some great apps out there to help you out with to-dos, group projects, and even fitness and dinner!
+Fortunately, there are some great apps out there to help you out with to-dos, group projects, and even fitness or dinner!

 Any.Do features to-do lists, sharing and collaboration, file uploads, lists, repeats, and reminders.
 Tasks can be assigned to others.
 You can share tasks and files across platforms and devices, which is especially useful when collaborating.
 A Chrome extension is also available.

-Try out the free version (with limited sharing and customization) to see if you want to go premium for $26.99/year or $2.99/month.
+Try out the free version (with limited sharing and customization) to see if you want to go premium for $2.99/month.
 Premium offers unlimited collaboration, larger file uploads, repeat customization, and reminders.
 A business version is also available.

 Any.Do’s premium version is great for a fully-connected family.